 True, they do look the same!
 The main difference is in the ingredients list.
 Sugar cookies have baking powder in them acting as a leavener making them lighter in texture.
 Shortbread doesn't have this making them more crumbly and denser.

 It's all in the quality of the ingredients.
-With such a short ingredients list, the quality makes a big difference.
+With such a short ingredient list, the quality makes a big difference.
 The perfect shortbread cookie should be crumbly, but not dry, buttery but not greasy and sweet but not sickly.

 To store: The shortbread cookie dough itself can be made well in advance.
 Wrap very well with plastic wrap and store the dough for up to a week in the fridge.
-Cookies can be stored in an airtight container on the countertop for up to 5 days and in the fridge for up to one week.
+Cookies can be stored in an airtight container on the countertop for up to 10 days and in the fridge for up to one week.

-To freeze: Wrap the dough well in plastic wrap and place in a freezer-safe airtight container.
+To freeze: Wrap the dough well in plastic wrap and place it in a freezer-safe airtight container.
 Freeze the dough for up to 3 months and thaw overnight in the refrigerator.
-To freeze baked shortbread cookies, store in an airtight container and freeze for up to 3 months.
+To freeze baked shortbread cookies, store them in an airtight container and freeze them for up to 3 months.
 Allow cookies to come to room temperature before serving.

 The Best All Butter Shortbread Cookies Recipe